Master of Anthropology Programs

 - The Shirley H. and Robert L. Richards Endowment Scholarships are usually available for anthropology students who would otherwise qualify for teaching assistantships.
 Students who apply for a TAship are automatically considered for a Richards Scholarship.

 - Two work-study positions are available for students who are eligible for this form of federal financial aid.
-The positions involve work in our archaeology and discourse labs.
+The positions usually involve laboratory work.

-- There are also half-time administrative jobs in the offices of Anthropological Quarterly and the Center for the Advanced Study of Hominid Paleobiology.
+- There are administrative jobs in the offices of Anthropological Quarterly and the Center for the Advanced Study of Hominid Paleobiology.